SRI-CSL/gllvm/README.md

 Sometimes it can be useful to preserve the bitcode files produced in a build, either to prevent deletion or to retrieve them later.
-If the environment variable `GLLVM_BC_STORE` is set to the absolute path of an existing directory, then gowllvm will copy the produced bitcode files into that directory.
+If the environment variable `GLLVM_BC_STORE` is set to the absolute path of an existing directory, then gllvm will copy the produced bitcode files into that directory.
 The name of a copied bitcode file is the hash of the path to the original bitcode file.
 For convenience, when using both the manifest feature of `get-bc` and the store, the manifest will contain both the